 It is in this setting that the Spine Outcomes Research Center seeks to answer its mission of improving patient safety and outcomes through furthering knowledge and increasing the efficiency of spine care.

-The Spine Outcomes Research Center is an academic collaboration between health services researchers, spine surgeons, psychologists, physical therapists, epidemiologists, statisticians, engineers, and many others that seeks to improve the care that we provide patients with musculoskeletal conditions of the spine.
+The Surgical Outcomes Research Center is an academic collaboration between health services researchers, spine surgeons, psychologists, physical therapists, epidemiologists, statisticians, engineers, and many others that seeks to improve the care that we provide patients with musculoskeletal conditions of the spine.

 We have several current clinical trials recruiting.